 It took him just 2 years to secure a rank in Kaggle Top 30 from scratch

-Mr. Sudalai Rajkumar a.k.a SRK, Sr. Data Scientist, Tiger Analytics has become a huge inspiration for aspiring data scientist around the world.
+Mr. Sudalai Rajkumar a.k.a SRK, Lead Data Scientist at Freshdesk and previously worked as Sr. Data Scientist, Tiger Analytics has become a huge inspiration for aspiring data scientists around the world.
 I’ve seen lots of people, driven by the spark of becoming a data scientist, but tend to develop disinterest when faced with difficulties.

 The path to become a data scientist isn’t easy as it looks.
 Even though, you are fortunate enough to have access to free online courses, but it requires unshakable determination to succeed.
 And, when it comes to securing rank in Top 30 kagglers, you can’t achieve it without hours of coding and developing logical understanding.